vieirafrancisco/collect-twitter-data/README.md

 Just go to the [twitter application management](https://developer.twitter.com/en/apps) to get this credentials!

-To use this script you need a csv with a column named **id** with user's ids rows.
+To use this script you need a csv with a column named **id** with user's ids in the rows.
 With this file in hands just link the path like that:

 ```console
 python main.py --infile=paste/the/file/path/file_name.csv